 Blue crabs are managed as a single species, using minimum catch size and seasonal harvest limits to meet target levels of fishing pressure.
 The annual winter dredge survey helps scientists determine whether the target blue crab harvest level has been met or exceeded.
 Under this strategy, target fishing pressure is set to a level that should allow for increased blue crab abundance over time.

 The Chesapeake Bay Program developed its first Chesapeake Bay Blue Crab Fishery Management Plan in 1989 to promote collaboration among the three jurisdictions that manage commercial crabbing in the watershed: Maryland, Virginia and the Potomac River Fisheries Commission (PRFC).
-The Bay Program’s Chesapeake Bay Stock Assessment Committee (CBSAC) has continued to provide scientific advice to fisheries managers, and publishes a Blue Crab Advisory Report each year that offers advice on harvest regulations.
+The Bay Program’s Chesapeake Bay Stock Assessment Committee has continued to provide scientific advice to fisheries managers, and publishes a Blue Crab Advisory Report each year that offers advice on harvest regulations.

 Current restoration goals